plasne/llmbot-solution-accel/README.md

 ## TODO

 - Add Stylecop
-- Explicit topic change (/new)
-- Implicit topic change
+- Ensure topic change cannot happen during generation
 - `/rate up` and `/rate down` commands
 - `/comment ???` to give feedback on the last exchange
 - `/feedback` to show the feedback and rating